Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 - **DRAINING** simply means that the member is no longer receiving traffic, not that it is still actively draining traffic.
 - The **DRAINED** status is not yet supported in the current OpenStack API.

 If having a final **DRAINED** status is critical for your operations, it is recommended to submit a feature request to OVHcloud for this functionality in a future update.
+However, this will only be possible once this feature is supported by OpenStack.

 > [!tabs]
 > **OVHcloud API**